Ensuring digital adoption in digital transformation is critical for transformation efforts to deliver the expected outcomes.

 - Poor training: With all the changes and new tools, companies need to define effective training and change management strategies to ensure digital adoption.
 Unfortunately, a lot of organizations still rely on traditional training methods that just don’t make the cut in the digital era and don’t’ address the needs of today’s workforce.
 Companies succeeding at this, are using Digital Adoption Solutions (DAS) like Whatfix, to improve digital adoption by providing.

 - Poor communication or unclear goals.
 In order to reduce change resistance and accelerate digital adoption, organizations should ensure they clearly communicate the business goals of the digital transformation project, promote the benefits of change, set clear expectations, and establish communication channels for ongoing interaction.

-- Role and processes changes.
+- Role and processes change.
 Digital transformations are not only about adopting the latest technologies but also about transforming the way you do things.
 In order to have significant outcomes out of digital transformation, companies need to restructure some of their processes and functions, to make them efficient and enable them to make the most of new technologies.
 This directly impacts employees, as they might be required to change roles.

 - Motivation.
 Employees are expected to accept the changes and follow along with the company’s digital transformation efforts, even if the changes (in processes, roles, and tools) don’t sit well with them.
 This could really impact their motivation to embrace the new ways.

 Before buying a new software solution, take the necessary steps to prepare your employees for the change by: